tabana1/Ivolve-OJT/README.md

 Navigate to the `terraform` directory and use Terraform configurations to manage infrastructure as code.

+### OpenShift

+Navigate to the `openshift` directory for scripts and configurations to manage OpenShift resources.

+### Jenkins
+Navigate to the `jenkins`  directory for CI/CD pipeline configurations and scripts.

 ## Contributing

 We welcome contributions.
 Please follow these steps: